 To inquire about scheduling training, please contact Jo-Anne Dusel, Executive Director, at firstname.lastname@example.org.

 The Safe & Together™ Model provides the foundation for domestic violence-informed practice by focusing on cross-cutting themes, pattern-based approach, and survivor strengths.
 PATHS offers One-Day Overview training, Four-Day CORE training, as well as a short introductory presentation.
 See our Events page for details and dates of the training, or contact Kathryn Boyce, PATHS Project Coordinator, with any questions.

 This 15-hour training provides an overview of the dynamics of domestic violence in the context of separation, divorce, and child custody/access/parenting time.
 See the detailed agenda here.
 See our Events page for dates and to register for the next session.
 Please sign up with the form below to be notified of upcoming dates!

-PATHS staff are certified trainers of the Make It Our Business program, which provides information to engage employers and other workplace stakeholders to prevent workplace domestic violence, to support employees at risk of or currently experiencing domestic violence, and to improve workplace health and safety.
+PATHS staff are certified trainers of the Make It Our Business program, which provides information to engage employers and other workplace stakeholders on the impact of domestic violence on the workplace, to support employees at risk of or currently experiencing domestic violence, and to improve workplace health and safety.
 We outline how employers, supervisors, managers, human resources professionals, security personnel, union representatives, and co-workers can recognize abusive relationships, respond to domestic violence, and refer victims and abusers to supports that offer help.
 One-hour and full-day training sessions are available.

-PATHS offers training on the dynamics of intimate partner violence and abuse, best practices for working with survivors of violence, and the resources available in Saskatchewan.
-The length of this training can be tailored to fit the needs of your group.
+PATHS offers presentations and training on the prevalence and dynamics of intimate partner violence and abuse, best practices for working with survivors of violence, and the resources available in Saskatchewan.
+The length and focus of this training can be tailored to fit the needs of your group.